codepath/android_guides/Constructing-View-Layouts.md

 ## PercentRelativeLayout

-PercentRelativeLayout, a recent undocumented addition to the [[Design Support Library]], enables the ability to specify not only elements relative to each other but also the total percentage of available space.
+`PercentRelativeLayout`, a recent addition to the [[Design Support Library]], enables the ability to specify not only elements relative to each other but also the total percentage of available space.
+In the past, in order to position two elements next to each other with equal height, you would normally have to create a `LinearLayout` within a `RelativeLayout`.  `PercentRelativeLayout` helps solves this issue.

 <img src="http://imgur.com/CmMsIgp.png"/>